coderboy-exe/chat/README.md

 #### `POST /api/chat/mark_as_read/{message_id}?api_key=my_api_key`

-Marks a message as "Read"
+Marks all previous messages (up to the currect value) as "Read"

 Refer to the [API documentation](#) for detailed information on each endpoint.